alexandertornede/extreme_algorithm_selection/README.md

 plnet.early.stopping.retrain = true
 ```

+### Obtaining Evaluation Results
 After this file has been created, you can execute the main method of the class `de.upb.isml.tornede.ecai2020.experiments.evaluator.ExperimentRunnerEcai` in order to run all experiments which we performed for the paper.
 The results will be stored in the table given in the configuration file and has the following columns

-* `dataset_split`: The id of the split wrt to the 10-fold crossvalidation on the datasets
+* `dataset_split`: The id of the split wrt. to the 10-fold cross-validation on the datasets
-* `approach`: The name of the approach which is evaluted.
+* `approach`: The name of the approach which is evaluated.
 * `test_dataset_id`: The id of the test dataset for which the evaluation is performed.
 * `ranking_to_test`: The id of the ranking to test.
 Recall that we sample 100 rankings of length 10 to compare against.
 * `metric`: The name of the metric for which the result is reported.